-One of my first questions Curtis-Smith had for Dagatan was about the cicada queen’s face and voice because in horror, especially in films from Asia, audiences are used to the pale, drawn-out look and low, throat crackles.
+One of the first questions Curtis-Smith had for Dagatan was about the cicada queen’s face and voice because in horror, especially in films from Asia, audiences are used to the pale, drawn-out look and low, throat crackles, she said.

 “With this film, we decided to keep the modulation of the voice calm, because the character has to be endearing,” she said.
 “We also wanted to see her face as almost porcelain.
 So, all the movement and facial expressions were subtle.”

-Curtis-Smith founder herself worried and self-conscious about those requirements.
+Curtis-Smith found herself worried and self-conscious about those requirements.